 None of this means something went wrong.
 It means your installer is working with reality, not just a proposal.

+What separates strong installers from weak ones is how they handle these discoveries.
 A competent installer doesn’t promise zero surprises—they build clear processes to handle surprises professionally.

 Ask your installer: